lidofinance/docs/docs/contracts/lido.md

 ### getCurrentStakeLimit()

-Returns how much Ether can be staked in the current block
+Returns how much ether can be staked in the current block

 ```sol
 function getCurrentStakeLimit() public view returns (uint256)